Dear Agony: Singles

 "I Will Not Bow" was released for sale on August 31 as the album's first single.
 It was released to the radio and the band's Myspace page on August 11, 2009 instead of the planned date, August 17, 2009 due to a leak by their hometown radio station, WBSX.
 This single is featured in the film Surrogates, with the music video containing scenes from the movie.
 On November 13, 2009, the official music video for "I Will Not Bow" was released on YouTube.
 The original version of the music video, however, did not contain scenes from the movie Surrogates.

 "Give Me a Sign" was released as a radio single on January 5, 2010.
 The music video was released on March 10, 2010 through the band's Myspace website and also on Vevo.
 The video can also be seen on YouTube.

 According to AOL Radio Blog and Rawkpit.com, "Lights Out" was announced as the third single and it went to radio on June 15, according to All Access.

 Critical reception

 Dear Agony received mixed to positive reviews.
 Tim Grierson of About.com stated "Ultimately, Dear Agony demonstrates Breaking Benjamin's craftsmanship if not their brilliant creativity," but felt the release "[...] lacks something the truly excellent rock bands have – the ability to surprise the listener.
 James Christopher Monger from AllMusic noted that the band's "fourth foray into the crowded waters of early 21st century alternative metal/post-grunge feels a lot like their first three.
 That's good news for longtime fans of the brooding Pennsylvania quartet."
 Monger compared the album's sound to that of a "well-oiled machine".
-Consequence writer Alex Young gave the disc a negative review, saying "[..] the album as a whole feels dated and charmless," and that the anthology "[... felt] as if Breaking Benjamin just has not even bothered trying."
+Consequence writer Alex Young panned the disc, saying "[...] the album as a whole feels dated and charmless," and that the anthology "[...] feels as if Breaking Benjamin just has not even bothered trying."